jestasgameland/Japanese_tokenizer/README.md

 # tatoeba_tinysegmenter

-This uses the Tatoeba Japanese corpus and the Python port of Tinysegmenter to create a tokenized list of Japanese sentences in JSON.
+A small experiment using both Mecab and Tinysegmenter to create a tokenized list of Japanese sentences in JSON, taken from the Tatoeba corpus.
+It seems Mecab is much more accurate with tokenization.

 Input: CSV file with a column of Japanese sentences.
 The first (header) row should be 'sentence.'